Examples

 • Familiar with/to

-100+ Adjectives and Prepositions
+100+ Examples of Adjectives and Prepositions

 Here’s the list of adjectives and prepositions organized in a table format that shows the combination between adjectives and prepositions: